 Calculating and paying duty

-Duty is charged based on the higher of:
+We charge duty based on dutiable value.
+This is the higher of:

 When you buy your property, your conveyancer/solicitor or bank will normally organise and pay duty on your behalf.
 To confirm that duty has been paid, ask them for a duty statement.